‘The Gambler’ (2014) With Bill Simmons and Chris Ryan

 And I'm not really counting Rhys Witherspoon and fair because that was a little early for her, but he did catch the Rhys Witherspoon train pretty early.

-Heather Graham Boogie Knights, Diane Lane, Perfect Storm, Charlize, The Italian Job, Elizabeth Banks, Invincible, Kate Mara,
+Heather Graham, Boogie Knights, Diane Lane, Perfect Storm, Charlize, The Italian Job, Elizabeth Banks, Invincible.
+Kate Mara,

 Grantland Hero and Shooter.
+Yeah.

-Mila Kunis and Ted and Brie Larson and the gambler.
+Mila Kunis and Ted and Bri Larson and the gambler.
+And that's all within 20 years.

 Craig, it's impressive.

 Great work by him.
+No, no, no.

-like really, really good taste.
+Like, really, really good taste.
+Ronda Rousey and Mile 22.

 I didn't have her in there.